grafana/Grafana-Alloy-for-Beginners/README.md

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/887f206b-683f-4107-aaf3-cb891c2226d1" />

 ### Reloading the config

+Whenever we make changes to the file, we must reload the config.

 To reload Alloy's config, hit the following endpoint in a browser or with a tool like `curl`: